Welcome 2020 visitors.

 Can I cut the MediaLight?

 Yes, you can.
-And save the extra bits, as we plan to offer kits to use them in more cool projects, like optical comparators for setting up the perfect colour of gray.
+And save the extra bits, as we plan to offer kits to use them in more cool projects, like optical comparators for setting up the perfect color of gray.
 This photo shows where you should make the cut:

 - Here are a few tips before you cut:

 - Measure and center the lights first! :-)

 - Don't cut the end with the dangly USB wire bit.
 We'll be needing that for power.

 - While 5v is pretty low voltage, our lawyer would once again like to inform you that your MediaLight should be powered off while performing surgery.
 Anybody who ever licked USB port as a kid (everyone does this, don't they?) can attest that it's not the most pleasant feeling.